 Ask any curly girl who wears her hair both curly and straight, summer is all about flawless curls and wash and go styles, while the colder months are considered hair straightening season.
 Yes, it’s all about straight hairstyles from fall to winter.
 There are many reasons for this seasonal shift.
 For one, air-drying is a breeze during the summer, while during the winter, it’s a bit of a risk.
-No one wants to be caught outside with wet hair unless they’re asking for catching the common cold.
+No one wants to be caught outside with wet hair unless they’re asking for catching a common cold.

 Since the fall and winter seasons are quickly approaching, it’s time to start thinking about how you’re going to straighten your hair without compromising the health of your natural curls.
-Read on to learn more how you can get your hair ready for hair straightening season (Hint: these tips go beyond using a heat protectant!)
+Read on to learn more about how you can get your hair ready for hair straightening season (Hint: these tips go beyond using a heat protectant!)

 Hair Straightening Season: 4 Tips for Natural Haired Girls